mmaulwurff/10.5x/Readme.md

 - Can decrease the number of enemies (anti-slaughter);
 - The number of enemies is decreased for each enemy class separately;
 - Prints estimated enemy density on level start;
-- Works with monster randomizers.
+- Works with monster randomizers;
+- Small initial thrust to cloned enemies (controlled by x5_thrust CVar);
-- Bonus option: optional resurrection of autokilled enemies (x5_raise_divided CVar)
+- Bonus option: optional resurrection of autokilled enemies (x5_raise_divided CVar).

 ## Anti-features